 Will Apple TV Plus offer older movies and TV shows?

 According to a recent, unconfirmed report from Bloomberg, Apple will be adding some older TV shows and movies to the service to bulk up its content library.
 There’s no word on when these new films and TV series will be added.
 The report says the company has not yet bought the rights to stream any major entertainment franchises for Apple TV Plus.

 How much does Apple TV Plus cost?

 What devices will Apple TV Plus work with?

 Aside from the Apple TV and Apple products with the Apple TV app, can you use the service anywhere else?
 Thankfully, yes.
 Apple has added the app for Roku-based smart TVs, as well as Roku’s streaming sticks and set-top devices.
 It’s also available on 2019 Samsung smart TVs.
-Apple plans to launch its service on Amazon Fire TV devices.
+It’s also available on Amazon Fire TV devices.
 In the future, it will launch for smart TVs from Sony, LG, and Vizio.

 What else do we know?

 Apple TV Plus does not include any ads or commercials.
 It has also confirmed that the shows on the service will support downloads for people who want to watch them offline.
 Some shows will be released with all episodes at once, while other shows will launch with three episodes at first, with the rest released on a weekly basis.
 All TV shows will allow anyone to watch the first two episodes for free.
 Apple TV Plus will also support 4K resolutions for video streaming.